raniya-ya/parcingYahoo/README.md

 ### Instructions

-* Use this page as the your only reference.
-Do not listen to any rumors or speculations about how to prepare your solution.
+* Use this page as your only reference.
+Do not pay attention to rumors or speculation about how to prepare your solution.
-* Here and further on we use Python 3 as the only correct version of Python.
+* Here and throughout, we use Python 3 as the only correct version of Python.
-* The solutions for python exercises (module01, module02, module03) must have the
-following block in the end: `if __name__ == ‘__main__’`.
+* The python files for python exercises (module01, module02, module03) must have the following block at the end: `if __name__ == ‘__main__’`.
 * Pay attention to the permissions of your files and directories.
 * To be assessed your solution must be in your GIT repository.
-* Your solutions will be evaluated by your piscine mates.
+* Your solutions will be evaluated by your peers in the bootcamp.
-* You should not leave any additional files in your directory other than those explicitly specified in the subject.
-It is recommended that you modify your .gitignore to avoid accidents.
+* You should not leave any other files in your directory other than those explicitly specified in the exercise instructions.
+It is recommended that you modify your .gitignore to avoid any accidents.
 * Your solution must be in your GIT repository for evaluation.
 Always push only to the develop branch!
 The master branch will be ignored.
 Work in the src directory.
 * When you need to get precise output in your programs, it is forbidden to display a precalculated output instead of performing the exercise correctly.
 * Have a question?
 Ask your neighbor on the right.
 If that fails, try your neighbor on the left.
-* Your reference material: peers / Internet / Google.
+* Your reference materials are your peers, the internet, and Google.
-* You can ask questions in Slack.
 * Read the examples carefully.
-They may require things that are not otherwise specified in the subject.
+They may require information that is not specified elsewhere in the subject.
-* And may the Force be with you!
+* May the Force be with you!

 ## Chapter III